CloudRenderVR/human-motion-prediction-pytorch-uncertainty/README.md

 ## human-motion-prediction
+This should eventually be an addition of uncertainty prediction (in the form of a covariance matrix) to

-This is a pytorch implementation of the paper
+the pytorch implementation of the paper

 Julieta Martinez, Michael J. Black, Javier Romero.
 _On human motion prediction using recurrent neural networks_.
 In CVPR 17.